 2. Launch a dropshipping store

-You don't need a warehouse full of inventory to run your own business.
+Think you need a warehouse full of inventory to run your own business?
+Think again!
 Dropshipping is a great way to start a business on a budget.
 You can hit the ground running by sourcing a pre-existing product from a supplier and having them take care of things like packaging and fulfillment.

 This process lets you skip over a lot of obstacles that might be standing in the way of you starting your own business.
-More importantly, a dropshipping business eliminates the risk of finding out there’s no market for your product after placing a huge order with a manufacturer or supplier.
+More importantly, it eliminates the risk of finding out there’s no market for your product after placing a huge order with a manufacturer or supplier.

 Why choose dropshipping?